 Mineral Wells Fossil Park, Mineral Wells This free fossil park is open to the public, and great to visit anytime, but on Saturday, October 16th, you’ll find lots of fun activities, and experts there to help you identify your finds during their annual Crazy Fossil Dig!

 Fossilmania, Glen Rose Fossil collectors from all over the state will converge in Glen Rose at the Somerville County Expo Center on Oct.
 29-31st for the 2021 Fossilmania!
-Glen Rose is the perfect location, as it’s also home to Fossil Rim and Dinosaur Valley State Park!
+Glen Rose is the perfect location, as it’s also home to Fossil Rim Wildlife Center and Dinosaur Valley State Park!

 For more fossil related activites, click HERE to visit the Texas Paleontological Society website.